-The Greka laboratory specializes in the development of precision therapies for difficult-to-treat diseases with a special interest in genetically defined disorders..
-Her team focuses on a detailed, mechanistic understanding of disease pathways and circuits as the foundation for the development of targeted therapeutics.
-Specifically, her lab studies mechanisms of cell survival and metabolic regulation, with an emphasis on calcium signaling and transient receptor potential (TRP) ion channel biology.
-Applying this expertise to the study of kidney podocytes, the laboratory recently identified a specific TRPC5 channel blocker as the first mechanism-based therapeutic strategy for FSGS, a progressive kidney disease.
+Specifically, the Greka lab studies mechanisms of cell survival and metabolic regulation, including calcium signaling and transient receptor potential (TRP) ion channel biology.
+Applying this expertise to the study of kidney podocytes, the laboratory identified a specific TRPC5 channel blocker as the first mechanism-based therapeutic strategy for FSGS, a progressive kidney disease.
 Based on this discovery, TRPC5 inhibitors are now being tested in the clinic.

 More recently, significant effort has been directed toward understanding the mechanisms leading to toxic proteinopathies, diseases caused by mutations that result in misfolded proteins, such as MUC1 kidney disease.
 Greka and her team discovered that these proteins become trapped in the early secretory pathway by a cargo receptor called TMED9.
 They went on to identify a promising therapeutic lead (BRD4780) that can clear misfolded MUC1 and other toxic proteins from cells.